apache/usergrid/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/README.md

  1. Impl Module
  	* contains all the implementations and verfiers and loaders for elasticsearch
- 2. AbstractElasticSearchFilter
- 	* This extends into the same pattern as the Graph Module where we make a abstract filter so we can extend it to easily accomodate Collection or Connection searching.

  3. CandidateResultsEntityResultsCollector
  	* Collects the results from Elasticsearch then retrieves them from cassandra and converts them from 2.0 to 1.0 entities that are suitable for return.
  4. CandidateResultsIdVerifyFilter
  	* Filter that verifies that the canaidate results id's are correct????
 What else does this do ? isn't that what the collector does?

  5. ElasticsearchCursorSerializer
  	* The serializer we use to decode and make sense of the elasticsearch cursor.
+ 1. Candidate
+ 	* Contains the candidate result and the search edge that was searched for that result.
+ 	* Is Canadidate really a good name for this class if it actually contains the CandidateResults?
+What does this class represent?
+ 1. CandidateIdFilter
+ 	* Takes in candidate results and outputs a stream of validated Ids.
+ 	* Uses the EntityCollector to map a fresh new cp entity to an old 1.0 version of the entity.
+Then we return those results to the upper tiers.
+ 1. EntityCollector
+ 	* I'm not entirely clear how the collector actually does the mapping.
+Seems like it just does the elasticsearch repair and checks entity versions.
+Then collects the entities into a result set
+ 1. AbstractElasticSearchFilter
+ 	* This extends into the same pattern as the Graph Module where we make a abstract filter so we can extend it to easily accomodate Collection or Connection searching.
+ 2. ElasticSearchConnectionFilter
+  	* Creates the filter that will go and search for connections in elasticsearch.
+ 3. ElasticSearchCollectionFilter
+  	* Creates the filter that will go and search for collections in elasticsearch.
+ 4. CandidateEntityFilter
+  	* Searches on incoming Candidate entity and returns an entity instead of an Id like the CandidateIdFilter.
+  	* Does a similar repair using the EntityVerifier.
+ 5. EntityVerifier
+  	* Collects the entities emitted and returns them as a result set.
+Also verifies that the entities exist or if they need to be repaired in elasticsearch.